huggingface/blog/decision-transformers.md

 ![Offline vs Online RL](assets/58_decision-transformers/offlinevsonlinerl.gif)

-*A comparison between Reinforcement Learning in an Online and Offline setting, figure taken from [2].*
+*A comparison between Reinforcement Learning in an Online and Offline setting, figure taken from [this post](https://offline-rl.github.io/)*

 In online reinforcement learning, **the agent gathers data directly**: it collects a batch of experience by interacting with the environment.
 Then, it uses this experience immediately (or via some replay buffer) to learn from it (update its policy).